kserve/kserve/docs/samples/performance-testing/README.md

 brew install iter8@0.13
 ```

-***

 ## Launch an Iter8 experiment
-Iter8 introduces the notion of an *experiment* that makes it easy to ... .
+Iter8 introduces the notion of an *experiment* that makes it easy to verify that your inference service is ready, generate load for the inference, collect latency and error related metrics, and assess SLOs for performance validation.
 Launch the Iter8 experiment inside the Kubernetes cluster.

 ```shell
 iter8 k launch \